Team-BHP > Shifting gears

 I observed this during a short stint I had in the Netherlands for a year and half.
 The programmers were into their 50s reporting to a line manager in his 30s.
 The older guys in a technical role were making more money than the younger ones in managerial roles.

-rajvardhanraje is offline (2) Thanks
+rajvardhanraje is online now (2) Thanks

 Old 17th July 2020, 15:17 #25